mtumilowicz/rust-rocket-workshop/README.txt

           against a kind of denial-of-service attack called HashDoS, where attackers deliber‐ ately use hash collisions to trigger worst-case performance in a server.
 1. ownership and borrowing
+    * In
+      Java, if class Rectangle contains a field Vector2D upperLeft;, then upperLeft is a reference to another separately created Vector2D object.
+Objects never physically contain other objects in Java.
     * Rust’s borrow system can’t protect you from deadlock.
       * The best protection is to keep critical sections small: get in, do